ThomasHelfer/TorchGRTL/README.md

 ## Overview
-TorchGRTL is a Python library that provides a PyTorch-based implementation of key components of [GRTL codebase](https://example.com](https://github.com/GRTLCollaboration/GRChombo)) .
-It uses GPU optimisation and Autodiff of PyTorch to accelerate computations to improve black hole simulations.
+TorchGRTL is a Python library for the application of deep learning to Numerical Relativity.
+It is based on the [GRTL codebase](https://example.com](https://github.com/GRTLCollaboration/GRChombo)) (formerly known as GRChombo) codebase.

 ## Installation